BiswajitKDash/5G_Project/README.md

 In this project, I aim to build a stand-alone Docker-based 5G testbed.
-Please follow the WiKi pages to beging.
+Please follow the WiKi pages to begin.